AdeLouis/website/content/authors/admin/_index.md

 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups:
 # - Researchers
 # - Visitors

+# Highlight the author in author lists? (true/false)
+highlight_name: true
 ---

 Hi there!
 My name is Louis Gomez, originally from Lagos, Nigeria.
 I am currently a Doctoral Student in Computer Science at the Stevens Institute of Technology.
 I am also a Research Assistant in the Health and AI Lab under the mentorship of [Dr. Samantha Kleinberg](http://www.skleinberg.org/).